GCSE English · Language & Literature · Years 9–11 · Online today, UK-wide

 What the four papers actually look like — at a glance.

 Across all four major boards the structure is broadly the same: two Language papers and two Literature papers, sat over a roughly three-week window in May and June.
-Mark splits vary, but the shape is consistent enough to talk about generically before pulling up your child's specific board.
+Mark splits vary, but the shape is consistent enough to talk about generically before we pull up your child's specific board.

 Sample-text deconstruction